Pelvic Floor Physical Therapy

-- Body empowerment training – Advanced physical therapy techniques can not only help heal the pelvic region, they can improve the way we feel about our bodies as a whole.
+- Body empowerment training – Advanced physical therapy techniques can not only help heal the pelvic region, but they can also improve the way we feel about our bodies as a whole.

-- Other physical therapy modalities that can aid pelvic health include: internal and external mobilization of joints and soft tissue; sensory, motor and sympathetic and parasympathetic nerve re-training; muscle relaxation techniques; and a variety of strengthening exercises.
+- Other physical therapy modalities that can aid pelvic health include – The internal and external mobilization of joints and soft tissue; sensory, motor and sympathetic and parasympathetic nerve re-training; muscle relaxation techniques; and a variety of strengthening exercises.